Script menu commands

 Load New Package command (Script menu)

 Use this command to load a package of scripts from a file and make that file be the 'current script package file', which is loaded and saved along with the settings file.
 As of SerialEM 3.8, scripts are no longer saved in the settings file but in a separate file, with the name of that file saved in the settings file.
 This means that you can have multiple packages of scripts without having to store them in different settings files, and also that you can have multiple settings files all using the same scripts.
 You will be asked whether you want to save the current package first, in case it has changed.
 If a script is empty in the newly loaded package, an existing script in that position will be cleared out.

 Use this command to save all scripts, including one-line scripts, to the current package file.

 Use this command to save all scripts to a new file, which becomes the current package file whose name is saved with the settings.

 Load Many command (Script menu)

-Use this command to load multiple scripts from a file and place them into their respective script numbers.
+Use this command to load multiple scripts from a file and place them into their respective script numbers, leaving any other existing scripts unchanged and not changing which file is considered the current script package.
 These scripts must have been saved so that each one starts with a line with 'Macro' and the script number, and ends with the line 'EndMacro'.
-This is the way scripts are stored in a settings file as well as by the Save All command, so this command can be used to read only the scripts from a settings file.
+This is the way scripts were stored in settings files and now in script package files, so this command can be used to read only the scripts from a settings file.
 However a single script saved from the editing window cannot be read with this command because it does not have these starting and ending lines.

 List Functions command (Script menu)